Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Formalism

 where $f(E) = 1/\left(\exp\left(E/k_BT\right)+1\right)$ is the Fermi-Dirac occupation probability for a given energy level and $k_B$ is the Boltzmann constant. $G^{r(a)}$ and $\Sigma_i^{r(a)}$ are the retarded (advanced) Green's function and contact $i$ self-energy respectively.
 To incorporate the opposite charge of electrons and holes we use the Pauli-z operator ($\tau_z$) in the particle-hole Nambu space.
 This current operator is reviewed in the Appendix~\ref{sec:app}.
 The total current at a phase difference $\phi$ is then given by

-Figure~\ref{fig:subfigures} compares the current phase-relations for a long junction ($L>\xi_0$) as calculated from ideal scattering theory and NEGF.
-Ideal scattering theory neglects normal reflections at the N/S interfaces and computes bound states that cross at $\phi=\pi$.
+Figures~\ref{fig:CPR_shortChannel} and~\ref{fig:CPR_longChannel} compares the current phase-relations for a short ($L<\xi_0$) and long junction ($L>\xi_0$) respectively, as calculated from ideal scattering theory and NEGF.
+Here, $\xi_0$ is the healing length as defined in the following section (Eq.~\ref{eq:xi}).
+By the term ``{ideal} scattering theory'' we refer to a scattering approach which explicitly neglects normal reflections at the N/S interface in a clean junction\cite{Kulik,Bagwell,IQC1,BeenakkerReview}.
+With this assumption of no normal reflections, the bound states in a clean junction cross at $\phi=\pi$.
 Hence, there's a discontinuity at $\phi=\pi$ in the CPR calculated using this method.
-The NEGF result is expected to match the scattering theory exactly in the $\mu \gg \Delta_0$ limit.
+The NEGF result is expected to match scattering theory exactly in the $\mu \gg \Delta_0$ limit.